Hansoft/HansoftTCMExtensionClientPlugin/README.md

 This program is a Hansoft SDK client plugin that adds functionality to the Hansoft client.
 Note that to use this program you need to have the SDK option enabled on your Hansoft Server.

-This plugin is part of the Hansoft Scaled Agile Support kit [1] and adds a menu item to the right-click menu in Hansoft called "SAFe", with a sub-menu item "Add feature...".
-Applying the "Add feature..." menu action to an epic in the SAFe portfolio backlog will prompt you to create a feature item to a program backlog in a separate Hansoft project.
-A Hansoft link will be added between the epic and the created feature.
+This plugin is part of the Hansoft Test case management example [1] and adds menu items to the right-click menu in Hansoft.

-[1]: http://github.com/Hansoft/SAFeKit  "Hansoft Scaled Agile Support kit"
+[1]: http://github.com/Hansoft/Hansoft-TCM  "Hansoft Test Case Management Example"

 Terms and conditions
 --------------------
-HansoftSAFeExtensionClientPlugin by Svante Lidman (Hansoft AB) is licensed under what is known as an MIT License as stated in the [LICENSE.md](LICENSE.md).
+HansoftSAFeExtensionClientPlugin by Samuel Rantaeskola (Hansoft AB) is licensed under what is known as an MIT License as stated in the [LICENSE.md](LICENSE.md).

 This program is not part of the official Hansoft product or subject to its license agreement.